joekgilberto/blu-rave/README.md

 ## Future Features
 Features to be added in further edits:
 - Mobile styling.
-- The ability for users to follow other users.
+- The ability for users to follow other users and like their movies.